The Jimmy Timmy Power Hour

 The Jimmy Timmy Power Hour is an American trilogy of crossover television specials between the animated television series The Adventures of Jimmy Neutron, Boy Genius and The Fairly OddParents.
-Consisting of The Jimmy Timmy Power Hour, the special has provided two sequels, The Jimmy Timmy Power Hour 2: When Nerds Collide! and The Jimmy Timmy Power Hour 3: The Jerkinators!.
+Consisting of The Jimmy Timmy Power Hour, the special has provided two sequels with subtitles, When Nerds Collide! and The Jerkinators!.
 The specials premiered on Nickelodeon between 2004 and 2006, and were subsequently released to home video.
-They combine multiple types of animation, using 2D computer animation for the segments set in the Fairly OddParents universe and 3D computer animation for the Jimmy Neutron segments.
+They combine multiple types of animation, using traditional animation for the segments set in the Fairly OddParents universe and 3D computer animation for the Jimmy Neutron segments.
 In these specials, Timmy is sent to Retroville by wishing for the greatest laboratory in the universe for his science project.
 But he meets Jimmy, who repairs his robot dog Goddard.
 They swap places accidentally, and things go wrong because Jimmy and Timmy miscommunicate with them.
 It's up to them to save the universes.
-The events of the crossover take place during the second and third seasons of The Adventures of Jimmy Neutron, Boy Genius and during the fourth and fifth seasons of The Fairly OddParents.
+The events of the crossover take place during the second and third seasons of The Adventures of Jimmy Neutron, Boy Genius and the fourth and fifth seasons of The Fairly OddParents.

 Plot

 The Jimmy Timmy Power Hour (2004)

 Struggling with his science project, Timmy Turner wishes that he could be sent to the best laboratory in any universe.
 When his fairy godparents, Cosmo and Wanda, fulfill this wish, Timmy is sent to the town of Retroville in the universe of child prodigy Jimmy Neutron.
 Jimmy is sent to Dimmsdale in Timmy's universe when he accidentally activates a magical transporter created by Cosmo and Wanda.
 As they attempt to return to their respective worlds, Jimmy and Timmy meet the various side characters of each universe and Timmy becomes romantically involved with Jimmy's classmate, Cindy Vortex.
-While messing around in Jimmy's lab, Timmy accidentally turns Goddard, Jimmy's robotic dog, into a giant, violent monster from a video game he was playing.
+While messing around in Jimmy's lab, Timmy accidentally turns Goddard, Jimmy's robotic dog, into a giant, violent monster from a video game he was playing called the Decimator.
 Timmy manages to stop Goddard from destroying Retroville, but is contacted by Jimmy, who tells him that Mr. Crocker, Timmy's fairy-obsessed teacher, has stolen the transporter, allowing him to take over Fairy World.
 Crocker is defeated by Jimmy.
 Both Jimmy and Timmy manage to return to their own universes.
 Back in Dimmsdale, Timmy realizes that he never finished his project, but at the last second, Jimmy teleports Goddard to the science fair, allowing Timmy to win.